jonathanclare/iadesigner/README.md

 # CHANGELOG

 Record changes in changelog.json - do not edit CHANGELOG.md or ./website/release-notes.html.
-These are generated on 'grunt buildWebsite'
+These are generated using 'grunt buildWebsite'